-- alter your post-processing, enhance your photos as you go
+- alter your post-processing, work on your photos as you go

 - modify the associated metadata (title, caption, keywords, etc…)

 - sometimes change or alter your watermark

 - need a different resolution for your original images in WP

 - like to maintain your folders and collections from Lightroom

 - … and so many other use cases!

 WP/LR Sync is an essential tool for photographers or bloggers using a lot of photos in their articles.

 How does it work?

 The two plugins will communicate and keep everything synchronized.
 You can learn how to install and use WP/LR Sync through this tutorial.
 Your Media Library will be synchronized with your WP/LR Sync Publish Service in Lightroom and will look like this.

 You will also be able to filter your photos by collection.
 For instance, below, I chose to only work with the photos of my collection Dreamland: The End.
 Note that WordPress only displays such custom filters in List Mode and not in Grid Mode (the icon on the left).

 If you are only interested in synchronizing your photos with your Media Library in WordPress, you don’t need to read further.
 It will work on any WordPress install.
 Just read the tutorial.